-In its audit, KPMG LLP found:

-- the financial statements were fairly presented, in all material respects, in conformity with U.S. generally accepted accounting principles; - no matters involving internal control and its operations that are considered material weaknesses; and - no instances of reportable noncompliance with laws and regulations tested.
+In its audit, KPMG LLP found that the financial statements were fairly presented, in all material respects, in conformity with U.S. generally accepted accounting principles.
+However, KPMG LLP identified a significant deficiency related to the fair value reporting of borrowings.
+Further, KPMG LLP found no instances of reportable noncompliance with laws and regulations tested.

-KPMG LLP also issued a management letter dated November 14, 2011, discussing a matter involving internal control over financial reporting and its operation that was identified during the audit but was not required to be included in the auditors' reports.
+KPMG LLP also issued a management letter dated November 9, 2012, discussing a matter involving internal control over financial reporting and its operation that was identified during the audit but was not required to be included in the auditors' reports.
+This letter will be transmitted separately.